What happens after Windows 7's retirement?

 Nothing immediately.

 Even Microsoft reminds customers that Windows 7 will continue to run post-retirement, although it could move those reminders closer to the top of its to-do list.
 In this FAQ about the end of support, Microsoft waited until the fifth item before making note of the operating system's resilience.

 "If you continue to use Windows 7 after support has ended, your PC will still work," Microsoft pledged, also noting that, "Your PC will continue to start and run."

 Good to know, thanks.

 But customer support comes to a halt - theoretically, Microsoft's phone- and chat-based support won't answer questions - as do security updates.

-Yet unless Microsoft issues an emergency update in the four weeks after Jan.
-14, the first fixes Windows 7 users will miss arrive Feb.
-11. Until then, an out-of-date Windows 7 system will be as patched as if support had continued.
+Yet unless Microsoft issues an emergency update in the four weeks after 14 January, the first fixes Windows 7 users will miss arrive 11 February.
+Until then, an out-of-date Windows 7 system will be as patched as if support had continued.

 What happens to Office when Windows 7 drops from support?